Why is my underlayment sagging

 3. 3

-For minor problems, you may be able to make DIY repairs.
-For more extensive damage, replacement by a professional is recommended.
+For minor issues, you may be able to re-secure the underlayment or patch small holes.
+For more extensive damage, it's best to call a professional roofing contractor.

 Frequently Asked Questions

-In some cases, minor underlayment issues can be repaired DIY.
-However, for more extensive damage or if you're unsure, it's best to call a professional roofer.
+In some cases, minor sagging can be addressed with DIY repairs, such as re-securing the underlayment or patching small holes.
+However, for more extensive damage or if you're unsure of the cause, it's best to call a professional roofing contractor.

 Connect with certified professionals in your area